Explore the registry

 option:

-thv registry info <server-name> --format json
+thv registry info <SERVER_NAME> --format json

 Example output